railsnewbie257/Arduino/Infrared Sensor TSOP38238.md

 </pre>

 The example sketch uses PIN 11 as input.
 S-out needs a pull-down resistor.
+Chip needs +5V
 The onboard LED should be ON until a signal is received.

 Pin out
 <pre>
-G - GND
+G -> GND
-R - +5V
+R -> +5V
 Y -> S-out
   -> 220R -> GND
 </pre>